iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Convex Proximal Point Method, Part I.md

 $\blacksquare$

+**Remark**

+See [Proximal Gradient Inequality Part I](Proximal%20Gradient%20Inequality%20Part%20I.md),  which is essentially what this above lemma is about.

 #### **Theorem 2.1 | Smooth gradient descent Lyapunov quantity**
 > Let $F:\R^n \rightarrow \overline \R$ be a convex function that is $L$ Lipschitz smooth.